 3. Join a French Conversation Group

-A conversation group is a low-risk, comfortable setting with other language learners.
 Bring a notebook with you to jot down new vocabulary and phrases.
 Take special note of anything that you struggled to explain.
 Later on, when you’re talking to yourself again (lol), you can take the time to look up how to explain something more efficiently or find those precise vocabulary words that you were reaching for.

 4. Develop the Skill of Circumlocution

-Many people that we interact with know some English as it is a standard language for communication.
+Many people that we interact with know some English, as it is a standard language for communication.
 Switching to English when you lack a vocabulary word or struggle to form a sentence will only do you a disservice when you’re learning a world language.

 Keep in mind that even advanced speakers use these approaches.
 Just consider what you do in your native language when a word doesn’t come to mind right away!